Laplacian Convolutional Representation for Traffic Time Series Imputation: Methodology

-where the two-dimensional (2D) circular convolution is described in Definition~\ref{2d_circular_conv}.
-Although the spatial kernel $\boldsymbol{\ell}_{s}$ does not provide any spatial dependencies, the nuclear norm of circulant operator on $\boldsymbol{X}$ can give implicit spatial modeling.
+where $\|\cdot\|_F$ denotes the Frobenius norm of a matrix.
+The two-dimensional circular convolution is described in Definition~\ref{2d_circular_conv}.
+Although $\boldsymbol{\ell}_{s}=(1,0,\cdots,0)^\top\in\mathbb{R}^{N}$ does not provide any spatial dependencies, the nuclear norm of circulant operator on $\boldsymbol{X}$ can achieve implicit spatial modeling.
+If applicable, one can characterize spatial correlations by using the Laplacian kernel.